 To understand the relationships between animals better, we have to look back in time, at the extinct ancestors of the animals alive today (animals living today are called ‘extant’).

--Fish gave rise to the first amphibians, which crawled on to land about 400 million years ago.
+This diagram (called a cladogram) shows how the five major groups of vertebrate animals are related:-Fish gave rise to the first amphibians, which crawled on to land about 400 million years ago.

 -Amphibians and reptiles share a common ancestor about 350 million years ago.